sanusart/react-dropdown-select/README.md

 ### Motivation

-react-select is very nice, but sometimes project requeremwnts are beyond it's abilities
+react-select is very nice, but sometimes project requerements are beyond it's abilities

 ### Usage